-The process by which this chapter has been developed has been documented within the GPAS chapter development process document.
+The process by which this chapter has been developed has been documented within the GPAS Chapter Development Process Document, which is available on request.

 The evidence included in this chapter is based on a systematic search of the literature.
 Abstracts were independently screened by two investigators and reviewed against inclusion and exclusion criteria.
 Data were extracted by one investigator in accordance with predefined criteria.
-The review objective was to determine the key components needed to ensure provision of high quality head and neck surgery services for patients who have undergone surgery and/or interventions which involve anaesthesia.
+The review objective was to determine the key components needed to ensure current best practice for the delivery of inpatient pain management by anaesthesia services.